OVIfy/Musik/README.md

 ### Continued development
 - my code is messy, i follow no standard whatsoever, i'll work on writing more organized, easily understandable and collaborative code

--i'll also love to start learning frontend test tools
+- i'll also love to start learning frontend test tools

 ### Useful resources